paul-macfarlane/picksleagues-api/backlog/tasks/task-005 - Delete-League.md

 - [x] A commissioner can delete a league.
 - [x] Deleting the league removes all associated data (members, invites).
-- [ ] A warning is displayed to the commissioner before the deletion is finalized.

 ## Implementation Plan